 …point out the sameness in agreeing to part ways.

 We shared the memory-year of both of us.

-Not only was their coming together a mutually felt experience, so was their previous parting.
+Not only was their coming together with a mutually felt experience, so was their previous parting.
 The next lines detail a few of the moments which are shared between the speaker and his female counterpart.
 He recalls “the river” and how it burst “open the mountain.”
-While she speaks of the changing of night into day and day into night.
+While she speaks of the changing of the night into day and day into night.
 This process is described as…

 …the startling event when the night covering the day and then folding its sheet.

 The next lines bring the reader back to the present moment.
 The speaker chases…

 …away the crow that sat above her, on the tree.